-pain is a very common problem in the United States, and accounts for 10-15% of referrals to gynecologists and pain
+Chronic pelvic pain is a very common problem in the United States.
+It

+accounts for 10 to 15 percent of referrals to gynecologists and pain

 clinics.
-Dozens of

-some women, however, pelvic pain is caused by a condition
+For some women, the cause of their pelvic pain is a condition

-known as pelvic congestion sydrome (PCS), which may go undiagnosed simply
+known as pelvic congestion syndrome (PCS).
+It may go undiagnosed

 Symptoms of pelvic congestion syndrome (PCS)

-The painful symptoms typically worsen as the day goes on, especially
+pelvic pain.
+The pain typically worsens as the day goes on, especially

-for women who sit or stand all day, and then go away after a night of
+for women who sit or stand all day, and then goes away after a night

 Causes of pelvic congestion syndrome (PCS)